Don’t miss a find—weekly picks by email. Get alerts →

 5. Breast Cancer Survivor

-Eventually Julia became outspoken about her procedure, hoping that it would eliminate the stigma for other women.
+Eventually, Julia became outspoken about her procedure, hoping that it would eliminate the stigma for other women.
 In Time Magazine, Child was quoted saying, "I would certainly not pussyfoot around having a radical [mastectomy] because it's not worth it."

 Bonus: The Sacred Bag

-All of Julia Childs's tools were kept in a "SACRED BAG" According to a 1974 article in the New Yorker, Child traveled with a huge black canvas bag called the "sacred bag."
-No, not blessed artifacts, the bag held the cooking tools she couldn't survive without.
+All of Julia Childs's tools were kept in a "SACRED BAG."
+According to a 1974 article in the New Yorker, Child traveled with a huge black canvas bag called the "sacred bag."
+No, not blessed artifacts; the bag held the cooking tools she couldn't survive without.

-The sacred bag held her pastry-cutting wheel, her personal flour scoop, knives, with other special cooking tools.
+The sacred bag held her pastry-cutting wheel, her personal flour scoop, knives, and other special cooking tools.
 She started carrying this bag when The French Chef premiered and only trusted special people with its care.

 Learn More About Julia the Chef through her cookbooks